 - Jan 21, 2020

-If you want to take part in the next Show and Cell, tag us on twitter (@PrisonArchitect) and use the hashtag #showandcell!
-You can send us a DM as well if you prefer to do so!
+If you want your prison to be showcased next, tag us on twitter (@PrisonArchitect) and use the hashtag #showandcell!
+Feel free to send us a DM with any questions!

 If you want to get the latest news and updates, you can also follow us on Twitter and Facebook.